+(f) Pesticide screening.
+For purposes of the pesticide screening, a sample shall be deemed to have passed if it meets the standards described in WAC 314-55-108 and applicable department of agriculture rules.

+(g) Terpenes.
+Testing for terpene presence and concentration is required if:

+(i) The producer or processor states terpene content on any product packaging, labeling, or both; or

+(ii) The producer or processor adds or removes terpenes from their product.

 (2) Quality assurance testing required.
 The following quality assurance tests are the minimum required tests for each of the following marijuana products, respectively.
-Licensees and certified labs may elect to do multiple quality assurance tests on the same lot or testing for mycotoxin, pesticides, or heavy metals pursuant to chapter 246-70 WAC.
+Licensees and certified labs may elect to do multiple quality assurance tests on the same lot or testing for mycotoxin, pesticides, and heavy metals consistent with this section.

 (a) General quality assurance testing requirements for certified labs.

-(i) Certified labs must record an acknowledgment of the receipt of samples from producers or processors in the WSLCB seed to sale traceability system.
+(i) Certified labs must record an acknowledgment of the receipt of samples from producers or processors in the board seed to sale traceability system.
 Certified labs must also verify if any unused portion of the sample was destroyed or returned to the licensee after the completion of required testing.

-(ii) Certified labs must report quality assurance test results directly to the WSLCB traceability system when quality assurance tests for the field of testing are required within twenty-four hours of completion of the test(s).
+(ii) Certified labs must report quality assurance test results directly to the board traceability system when quality assurance tests for the field of testing are required within twenty-four hours of completion of the test(s).

 (iii) Certified labs must fail a sample if the results for any limit test are above allowable levels regardless of whether the limit test is required in the testing tables in this section.

-(b) Marijuana flower lots and other material lots.
-Marijuana flower lots or other material lots require the following quality assurance tests:
+(b) Marijuana flower lots .
+Marijuana flower lots require the following quality assurance tests: